Joyce Jacobs: Career

+She appeared in the short film, Heaven on the 4th Floor, in 1998 opposite Bunney Brooke.
+She appeared in a guest episode on G.P., in the 1986 TV movie Hector's Bunyip and made a guest appearance on All Saints in 2000.

 A Country Practice (Seven Network)

-In 1981, Jacobs appeared on the pilot episode of A Country Practice, as a character in the medical clinic called Norma, after which she returned to the series donning Edna Everage style glasses and playing Esme Watson on the long-running Seven Network series.
+Jacobs remains best known for her more permanent long running role on the soap opera A Country Practice, as Esme Watson.
+In 1981, she appeared on the pilot episode of A Country Practice, as a character in the medical clinic called Norma, after which she returned to the series donning Edna Everage style glasses and playing Esme Watson on the long-running Seven Network series.
 She was originally a semi-regular, but became a regular, starting with Episode 99 in 1982.
-Having worked on the series for 12 years, she was one of the show's longest-serving actresses.
-She remained with the show alongside Brian Wenzel and Shane Porteous until it ended in 1993.
+Having worked on the series for 12 years (805 episodes), she was one of the show's longest-serving actresses.
+She normally appeared on screen alongside fellow veteran actors Syd Heylen and Gordon Piper, although, unlike the latter actors who were written out of the series toward the end of its run on Network Seven to make way for a younger revamped cast, she was retained in the series.

-A Country Practice (Network Ten)
+A Country Practice (Ten Network)

 In 1994, Network Ten continued the series under the same title, but with a new setting and a mostly new cast.
-Jacobs, however, along with Joan Sydney (as matron) and Andrew Blackman as Dr. Harry Morrison reprised her role of Esme Watson.
+Jacobs, however, along with Joan Sydney (as matron) and Andrew Blackman as Dr. Harry Morrison, reprised her role of Esme Watson.
 The new version was not as successful as the original and was cancelled after 30 episodes.
-She appeared in the short film, Heaven on the 4th Floor, in 1998 opposite Bunney Brooke.
-She appeared in a guest episode on G.P. and in the 1986 television movie Hector's Bunyip.She appeared on a guest appearance on All Saints in 2000.